Jakersnell/RCC/README.md

 ```
 This is really cool because the AST represents the logical structure of the program.
 More to come soon!

+---
+You may notice some things look fairly similar to the
+source code, this is because I designed the "pretty_print" function
+to display certain elements like variable declarations as we are familiar
+with seeing them.
+Other more important elements like the AST itself are
+displayed similar to the output of the Unix "tree" command.

+---
+The non "pretty printed" actual AST data structure can be viewed [here](example_ast.ron).
+It is very verbose, but is a good illustration for how the data is parsed by the compiler.

 ### Roadmap
 <pre>